 We strive for a workplace characterized by integrity and respect, one that is diverse, representative, and equitable.
 One enriched by a plurality of voices.

-We are forming a union because we care about The New York Times and want to make it the best company it can be.
-To do this, we pledge to stand in solidarity as an organizing committee.
+We formed a union because we care about The New York Times and want to fulfill its mission of becoming the best place to work in media.
+To do this, we pledge to stand in solidarity as stewards of our union.

 Support From the Labor Movement